 If you have this popular cash back card from Discover, you need to do these four things.

-The Discover it® Cash Back is a no-annual-fee rewards credit card that can earn you high amounts of cash back.
+The Discover it® Cash Back is a no-annual-fee rewards credit card that can earn plenty of cash back.
 But as with any card, it yields the best results when you use it strategically.
 Considering the card offers 5% cash back in rotating quarterly categories (up to $1,500 in spending per quarter after activation, then 1%), the strategy may require some extra thought.

-Read on to learn how to maximize the benefits of the Discover It Cash Back and ensure you use this card to its full potential.
+Here’s how to maximize Discover It Cash Back benefits to use this card to its full potential.

-The Discover it Cash Back isn’t the only cash back credit card on the market offering 5% back in rotating categories.
-The Chase Freedom Flex℠, for instance, is another popular 5% cash back card with a similar rewards structure.
+The Discover it Cash Back isn’t the only cash back credit card offering 5% back in rotating categories.
+For instance, the Chase Freedom Flex℠ is another popular 5% cash back card with a similar rewards structure.

 Discover it Cash Back calendar 2021

-Discover will send you email reminders and provide plenty of time to activate.
-Activation starts two months before the category opens.
+Discover sends email reminders and provides plenty of time to activate its 5% cash back categories.
+The activation window starts two months before the category opens.
 For example, the third quarter starts July 1, but you can activate its bonus categories starting May 1.

 Look out for special offers

-For example, Discover often offers discounts on Amazon.
+For example, Discover tends to offers discounts on Amazon.
 We’ve seen offers including $50 off a $150 purchase if you use at least $1 of your earned cash back, 40% off on up to $50 in purchases, 20% off on eligible tech products and more.

-The Discover it Cash Back offers abundant opportunities to earn rewards, but getting the most out of this card requires putting some thought into your spending.
-If you don’t mind a bit of work planning your credit card strategy, you can easily earn hundreds of dollars in cash back and savings with this card every year.
+The Discover it Cash Back offers abundant opportunities to earn and redeem cash back, but getting the most out of this card requires putting some thought into your spending.
+If you don’t mind some work planning your credit card strategy, you can easily earn hundreds of dollars in cash back and savings with this card every year.